Tantura massacre: Academic commentary

 The historian Ilan Pappé supported Katz and his thesis, and has challenged the Israeli veterans to take him to court, saying he has evidence that the massacre occurred.
 In a 2001 article in the Journal of Palestine Studies, Pappé defended the use of oral history, and pointed out that Katz based his research not only on testimony from Palestinian villagers, but also from Israeli soldiers.
-Pappé provided new evidence that had come to light after Katz had presented his thesis, in one case quoting from "a document from the Alexandroni Brigade to IDF headquarters in June" which read "We have tended to the mass grave, and everything is in order”, and in another, citing published testimonies by eyewitnesses who had been located in Syria.
+Pappé provided new evidence that had come to light after Katz had presented his thesis, in one case quoting from "a document from the Alexandroni Brigade to IDF headquarters in June" which read "We have tended to the mass grave, and everything is in order", and in another, citing published testimonies by eyewitnesses who had been located in Syria.
 He also related the background to Katz's original signed repudiation of his thesis.

 In 2004, Israeli historian Benny Morris extensively reviewed the Tantura controversy and recounted himself coming away "with a deep sense of unease".
 He suggested that, while it is unclear whether or not a massacre occurred, there was no doubt that war crimes were committed by the Jewish forces and that the village was forcibly cleansed of its Arab inhabitants.
 Morris believes that one village woman was raped, Alexandroni troops may have executed POWs and there may have been some looting, based on an army report that uses the Hebrew word khabala (sabotage).

 Morris underlined the fact that in interviews conducted by himself and by the Ma'ariv reporter Amir Gilat, all refugees confirmed that a massacre had taken place, while all IDF veterans denied it.
-Regarding the latter, Morris describes what he calls “troubling hints”, such as a diary by an Alexandroni soldier, Tulik Makovsky, in which he wrote “… that our boys know the craft of murder quite well, especially boys whose relatives the Arabs had murdered... or those harmed by Hitler [they are the same fascists].
-They took their private revenge, and avenged our comrades who had died at their hands, against the snipers”.
-Morris also noted that, given the political sensitivities at the time, the word khabala may have been used as a euphemism for a massacre.
+Regarding the latter, Morris describes what he calls "troubling hints", such as a diary by an Alexandroni soldier, Tulik Makovsky, in which he wrote "… that our boys know the craft of murder quite well, especially boys whose relatives the Arabs had murdered... or those harmed by Hitler [they are the same fascists].
+They took their private revenge, and avenged our comrades who had died at their hands, against the snipers".
+Morris also noted that, given the political sensitivities at the time, the word khabala ("sabotage") may have been used as a euphemism for a massacre.